-- 2.11.4 In the case of Temporary Withdrawal, students must normally restart at the beginning of the semester that they did not complete, in order to avoid any gaps in teaching.
+- 2.11.4 In the case of Suspension of Studies, students must normally restart at the beginning of the semester that they did not complete, in order to avoid any gaps in teaching.
 An exception to this would be courses where modules are taught and assessed consecutively rather than concurrently (eg block delivery) where a student may be permitted to restart at the point that the next module in the sequence is due to be delivered, which may not necessarily be at the beginning of the semester.
 Undergraduates have two points in the year where re-entry to study is permitted, at the start of semester one or the start of semester two (see also 2.11.1 above regarding new students in their first semester of study).
 A student may request to retake the full year to allow them to engage with their new cohort.
 Postgraduate students may restart at the beginning of any of the three semesters.
-Any assessment marks for the non-completed semester, achieved prior to temporary withdrawal, will be removed from the student record prior to restarting the semester/stage.
-An exception to this would be marks for completed modules where those modules are delivered consecutively and a student is due to restart with the next module in the sequence, which may not be the first module delivered in the semester (eq courses delivered in consecutive blocks).
-Marks for a semester completed prior to temporary withdrawal will be assured by the Module Assessment Board (MAB) and the student will be considered by the PAB at the next meeting. - 2.11.5 Students are required to complete a Notification of Temporary Withdrawal form and confirm the date of last attendance of teaching.
-In all cases the student decides when to take a period of temporary withdrawal, within the deadlines above, but the PAB reviews the academic performance for the semester/stage and confirms which semester they can return to and any assessments that will be set prior to re-entry or a repeat of the semester/stage, as appropriate. - 2.11.6 In cases where the student does not resume their studies at the start date of the semester agreed by the PAB, the status of the student will automatically change from Temporary Withdrawal to Permanent Withdrawal.
-Students may exceptionally be permitted to extend TWD for a maximum of one year from the start of the semester for return agreed by the PAB.
-Students will be required to submit an appeal to extend a period of TWD and should therefore be directed to the University's appeal procedure. - 2.11.7 Exceptionally, a student may temporarily withdraw after the end of the teaching period.
+Any assessment marks for the non-completed semester, achieved prior to suspension of studies, will be removed from the student record prior to restarting the semester/stage.
+An exception to this would be marks for completed modules where those modules are delivered consecutively and a student is due to restart with the next module in the sequence, which may not be the first module delivered in the semester (eg courses delivered in consecutive blocks).
+Marks for a semester completed prior to suspension of studies will be assured by the Module Assessment Board (MAB) and the student will be considered by the PAB at the next meeting. - 2.11.5 Students are required to complete a Notification of Suspension of Studies form and confirm the date of last attendance of teaching.
+In all cases the student decides when to take a period of suspension of studies, within the deadlines above, but the School reviews the academic performance for the semester/stage and confirms, in conjunction with Academic Registry, which semester they can return to and any assessments that will be set prior to re-entry or a repeat of the semester/stage, as appropriate. - 2.11.6 In cases where the student does not resume their studies at the start of the semester agreed, the status of the student will automatically change from Suspension of Studies to Permanent Withdrawal.
+Students may exceptionally be permitted to extend SOS for a maximum of one year from the start of the semester for return previously agreed.
+Students will be required to submit an appeal to extend a period of SOS and should therefore be directed to the University's appeal procedure. - 2.11.7 Exceptionally, a student may suspend studies after the end of the teaching period.
 In such cases the PAB may exercise its discretion in considering the student's overall performance and may decide to offer a resit/sit of a failed/missed assessment to a student who has completed the teaching for the relevant semester but has not completed the module assessment for the semester.
 The opportunity to take a resit/sit will be scheduled in the summer vacation assessment period prior to/after re-entry to semester two or the next stage.
-The mark for a missed assessment scheduled after temporary withdrawal will not be capped whereas resits for failed modules will be capped.
+The mark for a previously missed assessment scheduled after suspension of studies will not be capped whereas resits for previously failed modules will be capped.
 Alternatively, the PAB may decide to offer a repeat of the semester/stage rather than a resit/sit of failed/missed assessment/s.